javanile/moldable/README.md

 Moldable integrates a ORM class for manage persisten objects and adapt database schema

 ## Searcing for contributors :sunglasses:
+We are looking for contributors (PHP lovers) that are passioned by ORM and Database worlds for:
+ - Appling PSR code standard in working codebase and beatify the source files
+ - Testing library to different framework like: Slim, Laravel, ZendFramenwork, etc...
+ - Write and mantaine updated the wiki sections https://github.com/javanile/moldable/wiki
+ - Increase popularity of https://packagist.org/packages/javanile/moldable by different kind of promotions **We guarantee all visibility and thanks for our contributors, many many stars, and public reference in all post blog and articles that talk about javanile/moldale**

 ## How to: Connect to database